kalpeshgajare/F1_statistical_analysis/README.md

 - Automate data updates with a web scraper or API:
 Instead of manually downloading CSVs, use the Ergast API or a scraper to keep your dataset fresh with new races, standings, and stats.

-License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this software for any purpose, with proper attribution.
+See the [LICENSE](LICENSE) file for full details.